yuyangd/deepracing-workshop/workshops/REAio33/README.md

 ## Hands-on labs

 Lab 1 should take about 25 to 35 minutes, Lab 2 should take about 5 minutes, and Lab 3 will take more time than you have in the workshop but is for use at home.
 The lab will provide detail on the various components in the AWS DeepRacer service in the console and you will get the chance to try them all out.
-You should will start training your model at the end of Section 1.
+You should will start training your model at the end of lab 1.

 [lab1 - Model Training](lab1/)